heyitsk/heyitsk/README.md

 - 👋 Hi, I’m Kushagra
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning react
-- 📫 How to reach me twitter :-heyitsk_21
+- 📫 How to reach me twitter :-heyitsk_21, instagram :- 21_kushagra

 <!---
 heyitsk/heyitsk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.